The Brookline Boulevard Commercial District

 improvement that brought exponential growth and investment to the South Hills

-more than doubled as a result.
-Three farms in Brookline that were appraised at
+more than doubled and property values skyrocketed.
+Three farms in Brookline that

-housing and retail space also saw considerable gains.
+million.
+Individual housing and retail space also saw considerable

 Brookline Boulevard in 1924, showing street

 conditions near Queensboro Avenue (left) and Castlegate Avenue.

 establishments took place all along the boulevard commercial district.
 Providing the